Bridge Span According to AASHTO LRFD

 About the Author

-Marie Hannalei Aguila | Technical Engineer | MIDAS IT PHILIPPINES
+Marie Hannalei Aguila | Technical Engineer | MIDAS IT PH

 Marie Hannalei T. Aguila specializes in designing civil structures through the vertical and horizontal structure software of Midas.
 She earned her bachelor’s degree in Civil Engineering at Saint Mary’s University.
 She has actively participated in various structural design trainings and has over 3 years experience in the field of design.
 She is currently a Technical Engineer at Midas IT Philippines and has conducted various trainings locally and internationally.